forshaws/tqnn1/README.md

 # README #

-Build a high performance Data Faric for the sharing and validation of critical data using TORIDION TQNN&trade; Machine Learning authID&trade API suite.
+Build a high performance Data Faric for the sharing and validation of critical data using TORIDION TQNN&trade; Machine Learning authID&trade; API suite.
 This application provides a suite of thin client functions and examples scripts for implementing database free data sharing and credential authentication via the Toridion TQNN authID&trade; API functions.

 The examples are written in PHP and JS.